Columbia River Salmon Fishing an Iconic Experience

 Coho gather in the ocean before charging up the river and heading for smaller tributaries.
 They are distinguished from their larger Chinook brethren by their near lack of spots and white gums.
 In the ocean their scales can be quite loose and are known spread across the floor of the boat.

-While Spring Chinook have the highest nutrient content, Coho are often regarded as being the more flavorful salmon.
+While Spring Chinook have the highest nutrient content and best texture, I believe coho are the more flavorful salmon.
 Their meat is typically cherry red and is a highlight of a fall feast.
-Coho pairs well with freshly picked chanterelles.
+Behind spring Chinook, Coho are my second favorite salmon to eat.
+For a seasonal dish, fall Coho pairs well with freshly picked chanterelle mushrooms.